 (1) With respect to the grants made in fiscal year 2016, the amounts reported represent the grant date fair value of the performance units issued on December 29, 2015, which were estimated based on a Monte Carlo simulation that calculate the likelihood of goal attainment and the probable outcome of the performance conditions.
 A Monte-Carlo simulation is a generally accepted statistical technique used to simulate a range of possible future unit prices for the Company and each member of the S&P Food & Beverage Select Industry peer group over the performance period.
 If the highest level of performance conditions is achieved, the value of the award would be \$10,001,284 for Mr. Simon, \$1,336,890 for Mr. Carroll, \$1,350,012 for Ms. Faltischek and \$374,990 for Mr. Conte.
 These amounts were calculated based on the maximum number of units that can be awarded and the \$41.07 stock price on the date of grant.
-With respect to grants made in fiscal years 2015, the amounts reported represent the aggregate grant date fair value of the stock awards granted with ASC Topic 718.
+With respect to grants made in fiscal years 2014 and 2015, the amounts reported represent the aggregate grant date fair value of the stock awards granted with respect to the fiscal year and calculated in accordance with ASC Topic 718.